The Editor in Chief

 Prof. Ibarra is the co-Editor-in-Chief of the Oxford Encyclopedia of International Criminology.

-is Professor Emeritus of Criminology at Northeastern University.
-In addition to her book The Crime of All Crimes: Toward a Criminology of Genocide: A Changing Crime in a Changing World, she has authored five monographs: Partial Justice: Women, Prisons, and Social Control; Creating Born Criminals; Shots in the Mirror: Crime Films and Society; The Criminal Brain; and (with Michelle Brown) Criminology Goes to the Movies.
+was Professor Emeritus of Criminology at Northeastern University.
+In addition to her book The Crime of All Crimes: Toward a Criminology of Genocide: A Changing Crime in a Changing World, she authored five monographs: Partial Justice: Women, Prisons, and Social Control; Creating Born Criminals; Shots in the Mirror: Crime Films and Society; The Criminal Brain; and (with Michelle Brown) Criminology Goes to the Movies.
 She also translated (with Mary Gibson) the major criminological works of Cesare Lombroso and published over fifty journal articles and chapters.
 In 2009, she received the American Society of Criminology’s Edwin H. Sutherland Award, which recognizes outstanding contributions to theory or research in the discipline; other honors include a Fulbright Fellowship and several fellowships to Oxford University.
+Dr. Rafter died on February 28, 2016.

 Prof. Rafter was the co-Editor-in-Chief of the ORE Special Project, the Oxford Encyclopedia of Crime, Media, and Popular Culture.